anunay999/read-smart/README.md

-# 🧠 Read Smart – Turn the Web into Your Personal Tutor
+# 🧠 Read Smart – Turn the Web into Your Personal Editor

 **Read Smart** is a Chrome extension that instantly rewrites any long-form article in light of *your* existing knowledge.
 It remembers what you have read, surfaces the right background when you need it, and lets you learn twice as fast without information overload.